Jackbox Games: Quiplash (2015)

-Quiplash is a party game played by at least three players and up to eight players via a streaming channel.
+Quiplash is a party game released for Windows, OS X, PlayStation 3, PlayStation 4, and Xbox One on June 30, 2015.
+The game is played by at least three players and up to eight players via a streaming channel.
 It is broken into three rounds.
 In the first two rounds, players are given two prompts to supply a humorous answer for; each prompt is seen by two random players.
 Then, the prompt and the two provided answers are shown, and players and the audience vote on which is funnier, with the players that provided the answers given points on how many votes they get.
 If a player's answer gets all of the other players' votes and, if there is an audience, a majority of the audience's votes, that player gets a "quiplash" and earns bonus points.
 However, if two players that see the same prompt enter the same thing, they get a "jinx" and they don't get any points.
 The final round called "The Last Lash" has all players reply to the same prompt, and players subsequently select three of the answers as the funniest.
 The player with the most points at the end wins.

 Quiplash is the first game to feature an audience.
 Jackbox Games used a Kickstarter approach to fund development of the game, with the March 2015 campaign seeking and finishing with over from over 1,600 backers.
-Enhanced versions of Quiplash featuring new prompts have been included in various Jackbox Party Packs.
+Enhanced versions of Quiplash featuring new prompts and additional features are included in various Jackbox Party Packs.

 Drawful 2 (2016)

-Drawful 2 is a standalone game released on June 21, 2016, for Windows, OS X, PlayStation 4, Nintendo Switch, and Xbox One.
-It follows the same format of Drawful from The Jackbox Party Pack and is played by at least three players and up to eight players.
+Drawful 2 is a standalone game released for Windows, OS X, PlayStation 4, and Xbox One on June 21, 2016, and for the Nintendo Switch on June 21, 2018.
+It follows the same format of Drawful from the first Jackbox Party Pack and is played by at least three players and up to eight players.
 Players are presented with a silly phrase they must try to draw out on a canvas.
 The picture is then shown to all players, who attempt to guess the original phrase, with points awarded to players who select that phrase, and to players who have their response voted as the "correct" phrase.
-Drawful 2 has added features, such as allowing players to use two colors for their drawings.
+Drawful 2 adds new features, such as allowing players to use two colors for their drawings.
 The game includes support for user-generated phrases which are created in a similar party-oriented manner as the game itself, which then can be shared with other players via a code.